About NMAC

 Review of Employability Skills to Support MAG Workforce Transition

-In 2024, MAG commissioned the University of Vavuniya to conduct a study exploring opportunities to strengthen employability skills among its demining workforce.
-Focused on Sri Lanka’s Northern and Eastern Provinces, the study identifies skill gaps and in-demand roles across 12 key industries, including agriculture, construction, tourism, healthcare, IT, and automotive services.
+In 2024, MAG partnered with the University of Vavuniya to assess employability opportunities for deminers in Sri Lanka’s Northern and Eastern Provinces, identifying skill gaps and high-demand roles across 12 key industries, including agriculture, IT, tourism, and healthcare.

 Latest Events